cthit/style-guides/react/README.md

 ### Use-case

 Your web application will contain several use-cases, who in their turn will contain the different screens.
+A use-case can for example be a 'Users'.
+This use-case manages the creation, editing, deletion and viewing of users.
+This is a neat way of structuring your project.

 ---